 Cases are entered into the database on receipt of a complaint and are tracked through closure by the Regional Coordinator (RC) who has jurisdiction of the facility whence the complaint emanates.
-The RC reviews the case on closure to ensure that complaint categories are correct, that the required data on each client is complete and that cases generally meet program standards.
-The case is then forwarded to a QA person (a state-certified ombudsman) who likewise reviews the case to determine that all elements of the case are present and that all attachments are indeed attached.
-If the case review falls short of the requirements, either in the written case write up or because there is a missing attachment, the case is returned to the RC to follow up and provide the missing pieces.
-Only then is the case closed and filed.
-The LTC Ombudsman program believes the system of engagement by the RC and the double review process, together with the ongoing technical support provided by the RC promotes consistency of the data.
+The RC reviews the case on closure to ensure that: complaint categories are correct, that the required data on each client is complete, that cases meet program standards, to determine that all elements of the case are present, and that all attachments are indeed attached.
+Once the RC approves, the case is closed and filed.
+The LTC Ombudsman program believes the system of engagement by the RC together with ongoing technical support provided by the RC to the field ombudsman through the process of investigation and case write up promotes consistency of the data.